MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-5144.md

 ---
 title: 5144(S) A network share object was deleted.
 (Windows 10)
-description: Describes security event 5144(S) A network share object was deleted. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy
+description: Describes security event 5144(S) A network share object was deleted.
+This event is generated when a network share object is deleted. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy